fdilke/bewl/notes/for-sussex.md

 - It needs a "four function calculator": this is why I wrote Bewl

-- Engineering compromises: doing topos theory on a finite machine
+- Engineering compromises:
+Topos theory on a finite machine

 - What can Bewl do so far?